theneuronprogrammer/SDCND/SDCND/CarND-Advanced-Lane-Lines-master/README .md

  1. Get rid of the hard-coded numbers as much as possible and make the code robust.
  2. Tackle the challenge videos.
+ 3. Different weather conditions may produce different results.
+Need to work on whatever the weather condition is, we should get the same output.
- 3. Use neural network algorithms to detect these lines instead of just openCV.
+ 4. Use neural network algorithms to detect these lines instead of just openCV.